techthoughts2/pwshBedrock/docs/Invoke-AnthropicModel.md

 ### -Thinking

 Claude will show its reasoning process through thinking content blocks in the response.
-This switch is only available for Claude 3.7 model.
+This switch is available for Claude 3.7 and Claude 4 models.
 Thinking is not compatible with temperature, top_p, or top_k modifications, as well as forced tool use.
 Thinking is only viewable in the full response object, and will not be included in the message history context or the message reply.